ItzLoonie/TownOfHostPlus/README.md

 - Werewolf cannot rampage
 - The Glitch cannot swap abilties correctly (replaced with a new role with a similar name)
 - Sometimes, impostors win when crewmates should when certain (unknown) conditions are met
+- Vampire and Poisoner die instantly to Demolitionist when the Demolitionist dies (Demolitionist is also marked as broken because of this)
+- Poisoner kills don't occur if Vampire is 0% (poison kills still go through when a meeting is started)

 ## Features